Thanks for being with us!

 About the Festival

-TNOC Festival pushes boundaries to radically imagine our cities for the future.
-A virtual festival that spans 5 days with programming across all regional time zones and provided in multiple languages.
+TNOC Festival pushed boundaries to radically imagine our cities for the future.
+A virtual festival that covered 5 days with programming across all regional time zones and provided in multiple languages.
 TNOC Festival offers us the ability to truly connect local place and ideas on a global scale for a much broader perspective and participation than any one physical meeting in any one city could ever have achieved.
-The TNOC festival will take place from 22-26 February 2021.
+The TNOC festival was 22-26 February 2021, and attracted 2200 participants from 72 countries.

 The TNOC Festival is a production of The Nature of Cities, with deep appreciation for all of our sponsors: